-Best Mattress Properties for Pregnant Women
+Best Mattress Qualities for Pregnancy

 Pregnancy mattresses must be supportive.
 This means that the mattress surface is responsive and accommodates your weight and sleep style.
 Your spine will be aligned and sensitive pressure points will be supported so as not to give uncomfortable pushback or sinkage.
 As your pregnancy progresses, mattress support in the pregnancy pressure points, hips, and back are essential to comfort.

 Firmness: Is a Soft or Firm Mattress Better for Pregnancy?

 There is no “right” or “wrong” mattress firmness level for pregnancy.
 As with all sleepers, the ideal firmness level for an expecting mother depends on their body type and personal comfort preferences.

 Before, during, and after pregnancy, you need a mattress that keeps your spine aligned and relieves tension on joints and pressure points.
 Head over to our Mattress Firmness Guide for detailed information on finding the right firmness level for you.
 Bear in mind that your body will change during pregnancy, and you’ll sleep on your side during the latter stages.